emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-How-Time-Leaks-Secrets.md

 - **Measurable Timing Variations:** At the foundation of any timing attack lies the ability to observe consistent differences in how long a system takes to respond to user input.
 These variations can be as small as a few microseconds or as large as several milliseconds.
   - **Sources of Variation:** Early exit checks in string comparisons, backtracking in regex engines, conditional loops in cryptographic routines, or even cache misses can all introduce timing disparities.
   - **Reliable Leakage:** Noise from the operating system, network jitter, or even thread contention can obscure accurate signals.
 An attacker looks for patterns that persist across many measurements as signs that the delay is tied to secret-dependent code rather than random interference.
-- **High-Precision Measurement Tools:** Sophisticated tooling is essential to weed out these subtle timing differences from background noise...
+- **High-Precision Measurement Tools:** Sophisticated tooling is essential to weed out these subtle timing differences from background noise.
   - **Network Probing:** Tools like Burp Suite's Intruder or custom Python scripts using high-resolution timers can timestamp each request down to the nanosecond, which is essential for identifying actual patterns and leaks.
   - **Noise Reduction:** Techniques such as averaging hundreds of samples or filtering out outliers help ensure that the variations detected truly reflect secret-dependent behavior.
 - **Predictable Algorithmic Complexity:** For a timing attack to work, the code must exhibit a consistent relationship between input characteristics and execution time.
   - **Early Exit Loops:** An algorithm that compares two strings character by character will take proportionally longer on inputs that share longer prefixes.
 That extra delay directly maps to the length of the match.
   - **Cryptographic Primitives:** Some cryptographic implementations may take different execution paths (and thus require different times) depending on the bit patterns in the key.
 Attackers study the code or reverse-engineer the binary to map these paths in advance.
-- **Unrestricted Queries:** Timing attacks rely on statistical confidence, which generally requires many repeated probes:
+- **Unrestricted Queries:** Timing attacks rely on statistical confidence, which generally requires many repeated probes.
   - **Rate Limits and Lockouts:** A login endpoint with strict rate limiting or account lockout policies can stop repeated measurements.
 Conversely, an API allowing hundreds of password checks per minute becomes an ideal target.
   - **Distributed Probing:** Attackers sometimes distribute their requests across multiple IP addresses or use slow approaches to avoid detection while still accumulating the necessary sample size.
-- **Attacker Knowledge and Goals:**
+- **Attacker Knowledge and Goals**
   - **Black-Box versus Gray-Box:** Different attackers bring different levels of insight and intent to the table.
 For example, a black-box adversary has limited access to the system and perhaps a generic understanding of the service.
 In contrast, a gray-box adversary might have partial access to the source code or more direct knowledge of the implementation, thus drastically reducing the amount of guessing required.
   - **Targeted versus Opportunistic:** In a targeted scenario (such as extracting a high-value encryption key from a cryptographic server), the attacker is more likely to be motivated to spend time refining their approach.
 On the other hand, an attacker in an opportunistic scenario (like stealing session tokens from a poorly protected web API) would likely have a different goal.
 - **Environmental and Infrastructure Factors:** The deployment context can amplify or diminish timing leaks.
 For example, cloud providers often introduce greater variability that can obscure microsecond-level differences, whereas an on-premises server in a closed environment may be far more precise.
 Additionally, probing a local network will have less noise than hopping across the public internet to investigate a remote network.